AdNarayan07/eCommerce/README.md

 ## Features

 - **Authentication**: Secure login and registration for users.
-- **Product Management**: Admins and sellers can add, edit, and remove products.
+- **Product Management**: Sellers can add, edit, and remove products.
-- **Order Management**: Users can create and track orders.
+- **Order Management**: Users can create and cancel orders.
 - **Image Serving**: Product images are managed and served efficiently.
 - **Global State Management**: Frontend state is managed using Redux.
-- **Role-Based Authorization**: Different access levels for admins, sellers, and users.
+- **Role-Based Authorization**: Different access levels for admins, sellers, and shoppers.

+### Users and their role:
+- **Admin**: Has Access to Admin Dashboard and admin-only dashboard.
+    - Can edit User Roles and Order Status.
+    - Can delete users.
+- **Seller**: Has access to Seller Dashboard.
+    - Can create and edit products.
+    - Can cancel the orders for their products.
+    - Cannot purchase or comment on their own product.
+- **All logged in Users**:
+    - Can buy an item.
+    - Can review an item they purchased.
+    - Can view and cancel their orders.
+    - Can manage and delete their account.

+### Routes and their content:
+**`/`**: View all listed products.
+**`/login`**: Log in to your account.
+**`/register`**: Register a new user.
+**`/product/:id`**: View the product with given id.
+**`/dashboard`**: For Admins, a place to manage users and all orders.
+For sellers, a place to add and manage products and manage the orders for their products.
+**`/order/:id`**: View the order with given id.
+**`/profile`**: Edit your account, or password and delete your account.
+View and manage the orders you placed.

 ## Tech Stack